Overview

 STIXCTL_STATUS_END

 Processing of the frame contents is finished.
-The "_END" event for the frame type (STIXCTL_TOOLPATH_END, STIXCTL_OPERATION_END) is returned when this state is assigned to the frame.
+The "_END" event for the frame type (STIXCTL_TOOLPATH_END, STIXCTL_OPERATION_END) is generally returned when this state is assigned to the frame.
 A frame in the state at the top of the stack will be popped when next() is called again.

 STIXCTL_STATUS_ERROR